madetech/handbook/guides/welfare/employee_assistance.md

 ## Getting assistance

 - **Online:** You can visit http://employeeassistance.org.uk to access help via the website.
-You'll find the password for access in LastPass.
+You'll find the password for access in our password manager.
 - **By phone:** You can call the 24/7 help line on 0800 328 1437

 ## Confidentiality